- Crystal Ball Software

 Mac Excel 2008 does not support Visual Basic, so it is impossible to use YASAI with it.

-Mac Excel 2016 has a 'ribbon' closely resembling recent Windows versions of Excel, but seems to have been released prematurely.
+Mac Excel 2016 Performance Mac Excel 2016 has a 'ribbon' closely resembling recent Windows versions of Excel, but seems to have been released prematurely.
 Its Visual Basic Editor is rudimentary and the run-time behavior of its user interface does not match either Mac Excel 2011 or any version of Windows Excel.
 We have managed to make YASAI compatible with Mac Excel 2016, but simulations appear to run very slowly.
 There may also be some residual reliability issues with Mac Excel 2016, but the main issue we have observed is simulation performance.
 We welcome any suggestions that would result in improved performance.
 The best Mac version of Excel for YASAI remains 2011.
-YASAI appear to run well with Windows Excel 2016.
+YASAI appear to run well with

-Crystal Ball For Mac Excel 2016 Find And Replace
+Charts in Mac Excel Crystal Ball For Mac Excel 2016 Find And Replace

 Crystal Ball For Mac Excel 2016 Full